$0.00 0

 • May require periodic testing and inspection to ensure reliability.

-2. Passive Fire Protection (PFP)
+2. Passive Protection

 Definition: Passive fire protection refers to the design and construction features that are built into the structure of a building to prevent or slow the spread of fire, smoke, and heat.